chbergmann/OpticsWorkbench/README.md

 * Select some FreeCAD objects
 * create Optical Lens
 The Refration Index has to be provided.
 The parameter Material contains a list with pre defined refraction indexes.
-After a ray or beam has been added, a parameter `Hits From Ray/Beam...` will appear.
-This is a counter of how many refractions you have from each ray.
+* After a ray or beam has been added, a parameter `Hits From Ray/Beam...` will appear.
+This is a counter of how many rays have hit this absorber, if `collectStatistics` is true.
 **Important note:** Do not modify this value.
+`Hit coordinates from ... (read only)` records the position of each LIGHT RAY when it hits.
+This way, it is possible to visualize the image on the absorber in a XY diagram.

 ### ![Off](./icons/Anonymous_Lightbulb_Off.svg) Switch off lights
 Switches off all Rays and Beams